adolfoweloy/adolfoweloy.github.io/_posts/2025-08-08-terminal-emulator.md

 The shell is just one type of process you can run in a terminal, with popular examples including bash, zsh, and sh.
 But terminal emulators aren’t limited to shells—they can host any interactive program, such as ssh, tmux, or language REPLs like python or irb.
 These programs receive user input from the terminal emulator, process it, and send output back—often formatted using ANSI escape sequences to control text color, style, cursor positioning, and more.

 #### The kernel
 This is where the Linux kernel comes into play—handling all the low-level details that allow terminal emulators to communicate with processes like bash, ssh, tmux, and others.
-At a high level, this interaction is managed by the TTY subsystem using the PTY (pseudo-terminal) abstraction, which bridges the gap between the terminal emulator (on the master side) and the process (on the slave side).
+At a high level, this interaction is managed by the TTY subsystem using the PTY (pseudo-terminal) abstraction, which bridges the gap between the terminal emulator (on the primary side) and the process (on the secondary side).
 It’s a complex and fascinating part of the system, and we’ll explore it in more detail later on.

+PS: I am using the words primary and secondary to refer to the PTY sides which is also consistent with what I read in the [Terminal anatomy](https://poor.dev/blog/terminal-anatomy/) blog post.
+However, some sources refer to them as master and slave respectively, which I find a bit outdated.

 ## Creating the terminal emulator